sespesogil/automat_chrom3D/README.md

 ```make ```  <br/>
 ```export PATH=$PATH:${PWD} ```

-Add to the preprocess__script-master folder the following scripts found in this repository.
+Add to the preprocess__script-master folder the scripts found in this repository.

 # Usage